rozlynboutin/microbiome_helper/Introductory-Linux-Tutorial.md

 3. With one command, append "d	e	f" (tab delimited) to the file (do this without opening "test" up in any text editor).

-    This question is related to knowing the difference between these input and output operators, which are commonly mis-understood: ">", ">>" , "2>" and "2>>".
+    This question is related to knowing the difference between these input and output operators, which are commonly mis-understood by beginners: ">", ">>" , "2>" and "2>>".

     ">" is used to direct output to a file, as used above: command > out.txt